 Where are carpenter bees found?

 Carpenter bees are not social insects and do not live together in large nests like other stinging insects.
-After emerging from their overwinter hiding spot the adults feed and breed; the fertilized females then create nesting areas to lay their eggs.
-The female creates a hole the diameter of her body inside wood.
-She tunnels into the wood where she makes a gallery to lay her eggs and to allow the larvae to develop after they hatch.
+After emerging from their overwinter hiding spot, the adults feed and breed.
+The fertilized females then create nesting areas to lay their eggs.
+The female creates a hole the diameter of her body in the wood, and then creates tunnels where she makes a gallery to lay her eggs and to allow the larvae to develop after they hatch.

 Carpenter bees create their nests in pieces of wood, preferably softwood that has not been painted or sealed or that is very old.
-Carpenter bee nests are commonly found in decks, porches, roof eaves, wooden playgrounds, wooden shingles, sheds, and wood furniture.
+Carpenter bee nests are commonly found in decks, porches, roof eaves, wooden playgrounds, wooden shingles, sheds, and wooden furniture around Iowa & Illinois homes.
 There is only one female per nest, but several females may pick the same piece of wood to nest in.
 This, coupled with the fact that they tend to use the same galleries for many years in a row, means that carpenter bees can do quite a bit of damage to a wooden structure that they are nesting in.

 What do carpenter bees eat?

-Many people think because of their name that carpenter bees eat wood, but carpenter bees do not feed on the wood they are tunneling through.
-In fact, they will leave piles of shaving below that nest that they have “kicked” out as they are tunneling.
+Many people think that because of their name that carpenter bees eat wood, but carpenter bees do not feed on the wood they are tunneling through.
+In fact, they will leave piles of shavings below the nest that they have “kicked” out as they are tunneling.
 Carpenter bees, like many other bee species, feed on the sweet nectar and pollen that they collect from plants and trees.